Traditional folk tunes, played slowly to learn, then faster.

 Coronavirus Week 2

-We also have a contribution from Greenshoots member John McKenzie, who provides a recording of the Lockdown Waltz by Bert de Cock:
+Contribution from Greenshoots member John McKenzie, of the Lockdown Waltz by Bert de Cock:

 a virtual orchestra - see Bert's muzikids website, but we seem to have missed the deadline.
 It's still a nice tune, and John

 plays it solo slowly and then faster and adds the accompaniments.
 He also provides a version of the sheet music with chords added for the rhythm section.